jerryhgladinet/docs/host_centrestack/source/chapter01.rst

 Self-Hosted |prodname|
 ============================

-|prodname| is pure software that is built on top of the Microsoft Web Platform and is to be deployed on Microsoft Server.
+|prodname| is pure software that is built on top of the Microsoft Web Platform and is to be deployed on a Microsoft Server.

-This option gives Managed Service Provider and Enterprise IT maximum control and flexibility on how they want to combine the traditional file server security, control and the ease of use from an Internet-facing file sharing solution.
+This option gives Managed Service Providers and Enterprise IT maximum control and flexibility on how they want to combine the traditional file server security, control and the ease of use from an internet-facing file sharing solution.

 Hosted |prodname|
 ============================